-Failovers in which the master does not participate are generally referred to as unscheduled or reactive, and are generally done in response to an unexpected situation.
-Failovers in which the master server is alive and well at the start of processing, and in which the master server participates in the failover, are referred to as scheduled or planned.
+Failovers in which the master does not participate are generally referred to as unscheduled (and are reactive in nature).
+Failovers in which the master server is alive and well at the start of processing, and in which the master server participates in the failover

 If a server which is marked as mandatory goes offline for any reason, the replication to other replicas will stop replicating.
 In this scenario, the server spec of the replica can be changed to nomandatory, and then replication will immediately resume, so long as the replication has not been offline for so long that the master server has removed numbered journals that would be needed to catch up (typically several days or weeks depending on the KEEPJNLS setting).
-If this happens, the p4d server logs of all impacted servers will clearly indicate the root cause, so long p4d versions are 2019.2 or later.
+(If this happens, the logs of all servers will indicate the root cause, so long p4d versions are patched).

-If set to nomandatory then there is no risk of delaying downstream replicas, however there is no guarantee that they will be able to switch seamlessly over to the new server in event of an unscheduled failover.
+If set to nomandatory then there is no risk of delaying downstream replicas, however there is equally no guarantee that they will be able to switch seamlessly over to the new server in event of an unscheduled failover.

-We recommend creating mandatory standby replica(s) if the server is local to its commit server.
-We also recommend active monitoring in place to quickly detect replication lag or other issues.
+We recommend creating mandatory replica(s) if the server is local to its commit server, and also if you have good monitoring in place to quickly detect replication lag or other issues.